Calypso Woods Finalized as a Conservation Covenant!

 Why: Calypso Woods hosts a diversity of ecosystems from dry to moist forests, open rocky outcrops to wet to floodplain ecosystems.
 Within this complex are ecosystems that are provincially listed as imperiled and of special concern.
 Young and mature forest here can be protected with your help to grow into old growth with time.
 Rare and iconic species living in this area like the Sharp-tailed Snake, Western Screech Owl, Elk, and Cougars will have a better chance at survival.
 If we want to keep human and wildlife conflict at a minimum, saving places these majestic animals can safely call roam and call home is a must.

 "We know that there may come a time when we’re not here.
 So I looked into how we can protect the land so that when we’re gone, the land is still protected, and obviously one of the best ways is through covenants."

 - Calypso Woods Landowner

-The donations of Habitat Guardians will secure wildlife corridors between Bilston Creek and the Sea-to-Sea Greenbelt.
+The donations of Habitat Guardians helped secure wildlife corridors between Bilston Creek and the Sea-to-Sea Greenbelt.

 What if you could play an important role in protecting natural areas for our native wildlife?
 Well, it is possible – with your help.
 Habitat Acquisition Trust is now seeking to rally support from community members to raise $10,000 for its local Land Protection Program by July 31, 2018.
 This year’s Habitat Guardians Campaign will ensure the permanent protection of ecologically significant lands in the highlands, adjacent to the Gowlland Tod and Goldstream Provincial Parks, and support the ongoing stewardship of protected lands on south Vancouver Island.